jennifer88huang/GTPlanner/README.md

 - Built on the [PocketFlow](https://github.com/The-Pocket/PocketFlow) asynchronous workflow engine
 - Configuration management powered by [Dynaconf](https://www.dynaconf.com/)
 - Designed for seamless integration with AI assistants via the MCP protocol

+---

+**GTPlanner** - Use the power of AI to transform your ideas into structured technical documents.